renovatebot/renovate/docs/usage/java.md

 Renovate can update `build.gradle`/`build.gradle.kts` files in the root of the repository.
 It also updates any `*.gradle`/`*.gradle.kts` files in a subdirectory as multi-project configurations.
+Renovate also tries to find updates for dependencies whose version is defined in a `*.properties` file, and scans for `*.versions.toml` files to keep [catalogs](https://docs.gradle.org/current/userguide/platforms.html) up to date.

 Renovate does not support:

-- Projects which do not have either a `build.gradle` or `build.gradle.kts` in the repository root
+- Projects which do not have either a `build.gradle` or `build.gradle.kts` in the repository root.
-- Android projects that require extra configuration to run (e.g. setting the Android SDK)
+- Android projects that require extra configuration to run (e.g. setting the Android SDK).
 - Gradle versions prior to version 5.0.
+- Catalogs defined inside a `build.gradle` or `build.gradle.kts` file rather than in TOML.
+- Catalogs with version ranges and using the `required`, `strictly`, `preferred`, `reject`, and `rejectAll` version declarations.

 ### How It Works